carbonfive/raygun-rails/README.md

 ### Running the Application Locally

 The easiest way to run the app is using `yarn start`.
-This starts all the processes defined in `Procfile.dev`, including the Rails server and the webpack dev server.
+This starts all the processes needed for development, including the Rails server and the webpack dev server.
+See `package.json` for details.

     $ yarn start